 Signs You Aren't Getting Enough Sleep and Natural Remedies To Help

-When I'm not getting enough sleep, I can usually see the signs.
-I may be in a bad mood and not sure why, I may be exhausted throughout the day, even when I felt like I may have slept enough.
-Sometimes lack of sleep shows up as a lack of concentration.
-Even if you are in bed for what seems like 7-8 hours a night, that doesn’t mean you are sleeping that long or getting enough rest.
-Here are some signs that you are not getting enough sleep and natural sleep remedies that can help.
-I've also included a few natural ways to get more rest.
+If you are constantly in a bad mood and aren’t sure why, this could be a sign that you aren’t getting enough sleep.
+Feeling exhausted throughout the day, even when you felt like you slept enough, or finding it hard to concentrate are all signs that you might be dealing with a lack of sleep.
+The National Sleep Foundation recommends that adults receive 7-9 hours of sleep per night.
+Even if you are in bed for what seems like 7-9, that doesn’t mean you are sleeping for that amount of time or getting enough rest.
+Here are some signs that you are not getting enough sleep.
+I've also included a few natural ways to get more rest naturally.

-When you don’t get enough sleep, you are much more vulnerable to mood swings, irritability, and even anger.
+Not getting enough sleep can make you more vulnerable to mood swings, irritability, and even anger.
 You might find that you are constantly in a bad mood, and don’t even know why.
-When this happens regularly, it is a good idea to try to figure out why this is happening, especially when you can’t figure out any other reason for it.Try to take a look at your sleep recently, and figure out if the moodiness started shortly after you noticed the quality of your sleep went down.
-Remember that your mood and attitude doesn’t just affect you, but your family, friends, relationships, and other people you come in contact with.
+When this happens regularly, it is a good idea to try to figure out why this is happening.Try to take a look at your sleep pattern recently, and figure out if the mood swings started shortly after you noticed the quality declining.
+Remember that your mood and attitude doesn’t only affect you, but your family, friends, relationships, and other people you come in contact with everyday.

 You Have an Increased Appetite

-Are you suddenly ravenous?
+Did your appetite suddenly increase?
 Do you have a larger appetite than you remember having before?
 This can also be a big sign that you are not getting enough sleep.
-Your appetite changes quite a bit base don your emotional state, and whether or not you are getting adequate sleep at night.
+Your appetite changes quite a bit based on your emotional state, and whether or not you are getting adequate sleep at night.

-When you don’t get enough sleep, the hormone in your gut called ghrelin, can increase.
-This makes you feel hungrier than normal, and often with more cravings of sugar, refined carbs, and otherwise unhealthy food options.The hunger and increased cravings might dissipate if you start improving your quality of sleep.
+When you don’t get enough sleep, the hunger hormone in your gut called ghrelin, can increase.
+This can make you feel hungrier than normal.
+It can also cause more cravings of sugar, refined carbs, and otherwise unhealthy food options.The increased hunger and increased cravings might decrease if you improve your quality of sleep.

 Your Memory is Failing